ClabEnergyProject/SEM-1.2/README.md

 <br>
 <b>=====  WISH LIST OF THINGS TO BE DONE ON THIS MODEL  =====</b>
 <br>

+The following is a wish list for improvements to our model and its usability:

 A. Some LIFO storage and PGP_storage analysis and figures as part of standard output.

 B. Reconfigure model to allow running more cases without needing more memory.